-- The coupler is secure to the hitch and is locked. - Electrical connectors are made. - There is appropriate slack in safety chains.

-- There is appropriate slack in breakaway lanyard. - The tires are not visibly low on pressure. - The boat and cargo are secure and in good condition.
+- The receiver is secure to the hitch and is locked. - Electrical connectors are made. - There is appropriate slack in safety chains. - There is appropriate slack in breakaway lanyard. - The tires are not visibly low on pressure. - The cargo is secure and in good condition.